ocaisa/probable-pancake/README.md

 ## Using this material

-NOTE: This is *not* Carpentries boilerplate!
-Please read carefully.
+NOTE: This lesson is being transitioned to Carpentries Workbench but is still *not* Carpentries boilerplate!
+Instructions below still need to be edited to reflect the transition.
+Proceed with caution.

-1. Follow the instructions found in The Carpentries' [example lesson][ex-lesson] to create a repository for your lesson.
-Install Ruby, Make, and Jekyll following the instructions [here][setup].
+1. ~~Follow the instructions found in The Carpentries' [example lesson][ex-lesson] to create a repository for your lesson.
+Install Ruby, Make, and Jekyll following the instructions [here][setup].~~

 2. For easier portability, we use snippets of text and code to capture inputs and outputs that are host- or site-specific and cannot be scripted.
 These